 The 120-degree field of view afforded by the ultrawide lens lets you take some pretty spectacular landscapes and creative studies with perspective.
 Shooting in Night mode is particularly impressive, and the difference in detail and colors when it’s on or off is like, well, night and day.
 Apple also built video editing tools in the iPhone 11 Pro Max so you can capture 4K videos, trim it, crop it, add filters, and enhance it before finally sharing it with the world.

-Pixel 4 XL leaks revealed that Google’s flagship will have an additional telephoto lens with a 16 megapixel sensor.
-It’s rumored to be able to take up to 8x zoom, and feature new modes for astrophotography and quick action shots.
+Google’s latest flagship now gets an additional telephoto lens with a 16 megapixel sensor.
+The Pixel 4 XL can close in with up to 8x zoom, and features new modes for astrophotography and quick action shots.
 The main camera still sports a 12.2 megapixel sensor but has a slightly faster aperture of f/1.73 than the Pixel 3’s f/1.8.
 On the flip side, there’s a lot going on under the top bezel of the Pixel 4 XL’s screen (more on this below) but among them is a single 8 megapixel camera with an f/2 aperture.

 Storage, Battery, and Other Features

 The iPhone 11 Pro Max has larger storage and battery capacities than the Pixel 4 XL.